stlalpha/docker-bbs-renegade/README.md

  - [general BBS template](https://github.com/jgoerzen/docker-dos-bbs) and the dos-bbs-balance

-This provides the full ViSiON/2 R1.0 setup in Drive G:.
+This provides the full ViSiON/2 R1.0 setup in Drive G:

 # Install and Run